ool-mddo/netomox-exp/README.md

 ```

 Fetch all interfaces and its attributes with namespace-converted names in a layer of the topology data
+[NOTE]: NOT RFC8345 format, it returns simplified and including additional node- and interface-table info

 * GET `/topologies/<network>/<snapshot>/topology/<layer>/interfaces` (single layer)
 * GET `/topologies/<network>/<snapshot>/topology/layer_type_<layer_type>/interfaces` (multiple layers)